CZ-NIC/convey/README.md

 ### Overview of all methods:

 Current field computing capacity can be get from `--show-uml` flag.
+Generate yours by ex: `convey --show-uml | dot -Tsvg -o /tmp/convey-methods.svg`

 * Dashed node: field type is auto-detectable
 * Dashed edge: field type are identical
+* Edge label: generating options
 * Rectangle: field category border

 ![Methods overview](./docs/convey-methods.svg?sanitize=True)

-### External field example
+### External field how-to
 #### Simple custom method
 If you wish to compute an **external** field, prepare a file whose contents can be as simple as this: